koustav-pal/HiCBricks/README.md

 - Loading data from text 2D files.
 - Loading data from mcool files.
+- Loading data from sparse matrices.
 - Making TAD calls and spohisticated heatmaps with example functions built using HiCBricks accessor functions.

 ## Development Notes

 - **HiCBricks** API is now stable.
 While we may move to sparse or feather representations later, this API will not change.
 - With Bioconductor release 3.10, a formal S4 class has been implemented for a better user experience.
+- With Bioconductor release 3.11, sparse matrix support has been implemented.

 ## Future Roadmap

 There are many new developments which are planned for future releases of HiCBricks.
 Broadly speaking,

-- In v1, I will try to implement `read and export functions` for as many new Hi-C data formats as possible.
-On top priority is the `sparse matrix`, HiCExplorer and diffHiC, in that exact order.
-Support for `.hic` is planned and requires some time.
+- I will try to implement `read and export functions` for as many new Hi-C data formats as possible.
+On top priority is HiCExplorer and .hic.

 ## Contributing

-If you would like to help out, let me know via email.
+If you would like to help out, let me know via email at koustav.pal@ifom.eu.